sakhrNab/aiwaverider/backend/TEST-README.md

 If you encounter issues with tests failing due to Firebase initialization:

 1. Check if the controller initializes Firebase collections at the module level
-2. Consider using the controller mocking approach as demonstrated in postsController.spec.js
+2. Consider using the controller mocking approach as demonstrated in postsController.spec.js and profileController.spec.js
 3. Ensure mocks are applied before importing the controller